-"To help others" mean-does not mean to help others for their convenience sake.
-Maybe, you know, priests may be the most troublesome people [laughs].
+"To help others" does not mean to help others for their convenience sake.
+Maybe priests may be the most troublesome people [laughs].
 May be very difficult to handle.
-Even they offer, you know, million dollar, they may say "oh, thank you."
+Even if they are offered a million dollars, they may say "oh, thank you."
 Even one penny, they will "thank you."
 They will say "thank you," that's all.
 It is very hard-difficult to handle.

-That is, you know, when-when-when people wants real priest, they should handle priest carefully.
-They shouldn't mixed up, you know, priest with someone else.
-Though we should not lose this confidence within ourselves, we don't have to say, you know, in-by words, but within ourselves we must have strong confidence in Buddha's way, and we should be supported from within, not from outside.
+That is when people want a real priest, they should handle the priest carefully.
+They shouldn't mixed up a priest with someone else.
+Though we should not lose this confidence within ourselves, we don't have to say in words, but within ourselves we must have strong confidence in Buddha's way, and we should be supported from within, not from outside.
 So Buddhists should be Buddhist, completely.
-When Buddhist really become Buddhist, you will be supported as a Buddhist.
+When a Buddhist really become Buddhist, you will be supported as a Buddhist.